Luka967/MiniWS/README.md

 });
 ```

-Emitted either when the upgrade gets rejected or an unavoidable protocol error gets caught.
+Emitted either when the client-side upgrade gets rejected or an unavoidable protocol error gets caught.
 If no event handler is set the error gets thrown and will not be caught internally.

 ### Event `close`